 Bankruptcy Terminology in Raleigh, NC

-This information presented herein is accurate as of the date of publication.
+This information presented herein on bankruptcy terminology is accurate as of the date of publication.
 It should not be cited or relied upon as legal authority.
 This information is not be used as a substitute for reference to the United States Bankruptcy Code (title 11, United States Code) or the Bankruptcy Rules.
 This should not substitute for the advice of competent legal counsel.

 Adversary Proceeding – A lawsuit arising in or related to a bankruptcy case that is commenced by filing a complaint with the court.